tpayne/devops-coord-framework/README.md

 ========================

 ````
-Framework Status: Beta (still in test, but ready for playing with)
+Framework Status: Ready for use
 ````

 This repository holds an example supporting devops-framework for use with Jenkins shared libraries.